-Other volunteer opportunities include off-site adoption events, animal photography, office work/data entry, yard work, building maintenance, newsletter mailings, fundraising events, humane education and pet visits at schools and day cares, senior care pet therapy visits, veterinary medicine, and the Board of Directors.
+Other volunteer opportunities include off-site adoption events, animal photography, office work/data entry, yard work, building maintenance, newsletter mailings, fundraising events, humane education and pet visits at schools and day cares, senior care pet therapy visits, veterinary medicine, and committee work.

 If you have a special skill or trade that you feel may be beneficial to our shelter, please share it with us.
 Wherever your talents lie, TCHS welcomes you!

 The Volunteer Process

 Volunteers must be 14 years of age or older to volunteer alone, or as young as 10 years of age to volunteer alongside an adult.

 The first step to becoming a TCHS volunteer is to fill out an application.
 Completed applications are reviewed and a background check is processed.
 Thereafter, applicants may be invited to attend a group orientation.
 Volunteer orientations are typically held once per month.
 Training programs vary depending on the type of volunteer position an applicant pursues.
 The entire process may take several weeks from the time an application is received to the completion of training.